LorisSigrist/zocker/README.md

 ## Features & Limitations

 `zocker` is as close as you can reasonably get to supporting all possible zod schemas.
 It's easier to list the limitations than the features.
-All these limitations can be worked around by customizing the generation process (see below).

 1. `z.preprocess` and `z.refine` are not supported out of the box (and probably never will be)
 2. `toUpperCase`, `toLowerCase` and `trim` only work if they are the last operation on a string
 3. `z.function` is not supported
-4. `z.intersection` is not supported (yet)
+4. `z.intersection` is only partially supported
 5. `z.transform` is only supported if it's the last operation on a schema
 6. `z.string` supports at most one format (e.g regex, cuid, ip) at a time

+ All these limitations can be worked around by [supplying custom values](#supply-your-own-value) for the affected sub-schema.

 ## Usage